top of page

 There is a lot of information available.

-Several copies of the Book of Daniel and the Book of Isaiah have been found.
+Researchers have found several copies of the Book of Daniel and the Book of Isaiah.

-In each case, these copies were written at least 500 years apart.
+These copies, each written at least 500 years apart, share identical stories.

-This gives credence to the fact that the scripture has had unwavering duplicates without change for half a millennium.
+This gives credence to the fact that the scriptures have been consistently copied without change for half a millennium.

 After years of copying these two scriptures over and over, copies written 500 years apart are identical.

-This proves that the Bible has been accurately passed down from generation to generation.
+This evidence demonstrates the accurate reproduction of the Bible from generation to generation.

 The scribes were meticulous when making copies of the Holy Scriptures and ensuring their accuracy.